dylanegg/streaming-07-custom-project/README.md

 ## Hockery Score Alerts

 This project takes end of period scores and produces a message to send those scores via a producer.
 A consumer then takes those messages and turns them into end of period alerts.
-If a game is heading into overtime, an special alert will be produced.
+If a game is heading into overtime, a special alert will be produced.
 I follow a ton of sports and would love to be able to customize alerts more than you can on many applications.
 This is a start to building something larger in the future.

 This can be updated in the future to hook to an api that a sports network may provide.
 In reality these scores would come through as periods end live.
 In this example, we send a score every 30 seconds.